itssali/steve/README.md

 If you're adding new actions, update the prompt template in `PromptBuilder.java` so the LLM knows about them.

-## Why I Made This
+## Why We Made This

-I wanted to see if the Cursor model could work outside of coding.
+We wanted to see if the Cursor model could work outside of coding.
 Turns out it translates pretty well.
 Same principles: deep environment integration, clear action primitives, persistent context.

-Minecraft is actually a good testbed for this stuff.
+Minecraft is actually a good testbed for agent research.
 Complex enough to be interesting, constrained enough that agents can actually succeed.

 Plus it's just fun watching AIs build castles while you explore.